a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [x] Fix failing jackpot sound and lamp fx
 []Fix the broken king lamp is always on
-[] Add an Queue for the jackpot payout to not cutoff the soundfx
+[] Add an Queue for the jackpot payout to not cutoff the soundfx [] don't play the payout sound fx if there is no jackpot reserves [] Game just shoot once and stops after restarting the game